devjgm/papers/cpp_time_zone.md

   return conv.pre;
 }
 ```

-Note: This convenience syntax exists to shorten common code samples, and to
-select a generally good default for programmers when necessary.
-It is not an
-essential part of the Time Zone Library proposed in this paper.

 Finally, functions are provided for formatting and parsing absolute times with
 respect to a given time zone.
 These functions use `strftime()`-like format